 In this attempt to establish the queen as a landed magnate and an institution in her own right, the existence of her own affinity must be considered alongside those of noblemen.
 Great lords in the fourteenth century had large retinues of servants.
 The only concrete evidence for these retinues comes from the surviving indentures which outline the conditions of service between magnates and their retainers.
-Due to the inconsistent survival rate of these indentures, reconstructing retinues can be problematic for the historian.
-These retinues are loosely divided into three main categories: household servants, administrators and those of the wider affinity.
-These categorizations are flexible and historians' descriptions of them are by no means consistent.
-Generally, the household members, excluding menial servants, were responsible for the domestic roles related to the lord's body.
-The administrators fell into three main groups: estate
+Due to the inconsistent survival rate of these indentures, reconstructing retinues can be problematic for the historian.37 These retinues are loosely divided into three main categories: household servants, administrators and those of the wider affinity.38 These categorizations are flexible and historians' descriptions of them are by no means consistent.
+Generally, the household members, excluding menial servants, were responsible for the domestic roles related to the lord's body.39 The administrators fell into three main groups: estate officers, central administrators and councillors.40 The wider affinity has been described by historians in several ways: Michael Hicks refers to it as consisting of extraordinary retainers who were usually, but not always, aristocrats, who were neither continuous residents, nor officials, nor councillors; Rosemary Horrox calls them 'subjects' who were called upon to provide information or to investigate and settle local problems, but did not administer the royal demesne; Walker defines them as an outer, fluid circle of 'well wishers'.41

-&lt;sup>37 George Holmes, The Estates of the Higher Nobility in Fourteenth-Century England (Cambridge, 1957), pp. 59, 69, 72, 78.
+37 George Holmes, The Estates of the Higher Nobility in Fourteenth-Century England (Cambridge, 1957), pp. 59, 69, 72, 78.